-The broad category for my work is macro/nature/abstract, which means my images fall along the range within these concepts.
+The broad category for my photographic work is macro/nature/abstract, which means my images fall along the range within these concepts.
 Some of my subjects are partially or fully recognizable, while others are squarely abstract or non-objective.
 Some are macro, some are not.
 All have an element that is organic or somehow naturally-occurring–or gives the impression of such.

 I’m drawn to natural elements for two reasons.
-First, nature is abundant with curious wonders that exist if even no human ever pays attention to them; I want to find and capture some of those wonders so I can retain and expand a sense of awe when interacting with the natural world.
+First, nature is abundant with curious wonders that exist whether or not any human ever pays attention to them; I want to find and capture some of those wonders so I can retain and expand a sense of awe when interacting with the natural world.
 Second, organic/natural objects are unique and temporary objects.
 No two leaves will change color or dry out in the same way.
 No two formations of ice will look identical.
-None of them will stay “as is” for long (or even continue to exist at all).
+None of them will stay “as is” for long (or continue to exist at all).
 No two pieces of metal will weather and erode in identical patterns.
 Every subject is inherently different from the next.
 Discovery feels endless.
 If I don’t mark their presence here, who will?

 Borrowing from contemplative photographic practices, I describe my approach to image-making as “finding the overlooked”.
 While I certainly seek subjects that fit the traditional criteria for pretty or beautiful (a butterfly’s wing, a rose), I more often find interest in subjects that would normally be considered ugly or throw-away (a moldering leaf, a rusted Dumpster panel).
 Curious wonders lurk there, too.

 While not all of my images are macro, the macro lens helps me discover things I wouldn’t be able to known more fully without the aid of the lens.
 It sees details my human eye cannot.
-Even when I’m not using a macro lens my compositions often rely on a tight picture plane and shallow depth-of-field.
+Even when I’m not using a macro lens my compositions regularly rely on a tight picture plane and shallow depth-of-field.